ARINZE-05/Supermarket-Sales-Analysis/README.md

   ### Customer Insight
   This research tries to understand customer purchasing pattern and demographics.
 It ehance product marketing and distribution.
   ![](doc1.PNG)
+  ### Insight
+  - Mode of payment was highly considered as it influence customer purchasing ability.
+Ewallet was the most used mode of payment and Credit card was the least used.
+This may interest you to know that to some customers, the use of credit card for shopping isn’t their strongest suit.
+  - Gender purchasing affected their sales.
+Female customers purchased more items than the male customers.
+Food and Beverages was the highest selling product as it is an essential.
+The female customers being the biggest patronizer of this commodity and the male customers settled for Electronic and accessories.